In this article

 - Try keeping it simple on each post and page.
 A blog article with five images is going to load faster than one with 50 images.

-If you opted for a WordPress.com Business plan or eCommerce plan, be sure to only use plugins that you absolutely need and uninstall the ones that you don’t.
+- If you opted for a WordPress.com Pro plan or Pro plan, be sure to only use plugins that you absolutely need and uninstall the ones that you don’t.
 The more plugins you have, the slower your site will likely be.

 Use these tips to both monitor and improve site load time, thus ensuring that your website and business stay as competitive as possible.
 Speed up your efforts by starting your own WordPress.com website today.